Janisa loves eating and experimenting in the kitchen. She enjoys creating new recipes and homemade versions of popular

 - 4 eggs: I strive to eat organic as much as possible, but I don't use organic ingredients for desserts I make to sell.

 - 2 cups white sugar: Reduce the amount of sugar to 1 1/2 cups if you're using sweetened cocoa powder.

 - 1 1/2 cups flour: You can use whole wheat flour if that is all you ever use, but it will likely decrease your profits (unless you live in a place where white and whole wheat flour cost the same).

 - 1 pinch salt: Leave this one out if you're going to use salted butter/margarine.

-- 1/2 cup cocoa powder — You could also use powdered hot chocolate mixes instead, if these are cheaper in your area.
+- 1/2 cup cocoa powder: You could also use powdered hot chocolate mix instead if it is cheaper in your area.
 However, using a powdered hot chocolate mix instead will make the color of your brownies slightly lighter.
 You can also use a combination of the two.

 Oil vs Butter in Brownies

 Butter and oil have different functions when it comes to brownies and other baked goods.
 Some recipes call for one ingredient or the other, depending on the desired texture of the final product.

 Butter is what makes baked goods, such as brownies, flaky and helps them rise.
 Using butter for making brownies will make them cake-y and somewhat dry.